 Is it for you?

 Guests on this trip should be advanced backcountry skiers or splitboarders in all conditions.
 There are a variety of descents on this trip that require skiing blue/black type runs wearing a 45-50lb pack.
-Participants don’t need to be experts, however you must be able to safely descend these slopes.
-Previous ski mountaineering experience on a course such as the Intro to Ski Mountaineering or the Wapta Traverse is required.
+Participants don’t need to be experts, however, you must be able to safely descend these slopes.
+Previous ski mountaineering experience on a course such as an Intro to Ski Mountaineering or the Wapta Traverse is required.

 Understanding the prerequisites should help with your training throughout the winter.
 Winter ski tours and walks with a 45-50lb pack is recommended as the best training, however other activities such as cross country skiing and hiking can also be good training.
 Please read the itinerary and difficulty sections and be both physically and mentally prepared for the trip.
 If you are uncertain about your experience level, please call us.